bircanuysal/mastermind/README.md

 ## Hints

-Coming soon!
+Players can ask for a hint by typing in 'h' when prompted for a guess.
+The computer will then generate a random number and position on the board to reveal.
+Each hint, however, will cause the player to lose 25% of their total score.

 ## Continuous Integration

-This repository is set up with a Github Actions workflow to test dependencies, run a Pyflake linter and validate unittests on every push.
+This repository is set up with a Github Actions workflow to test dependencies, run a Pyflake8 linter and validate unit tests on every push.

 [Check it out here!](./.github/workflows/mastermind.yml)

 ## Unit Testing

-Coming soon!
+There is unit testing on various game objects.
+To administer the tests, enter in the following command from the root of the repo:

+`python -m unittest discover tests`

 ## To Dos

-- Allow users to ask for hints, but at the cost of a score penalty.
 - Add multiplayer functionality.
-- Unit-testing

 ## Authors